BruceEckel/functional_error_handling/Slides.md

 - Most of what we've been working towards in programming—whether we are aware of it or not—is composability

-> The ability to assemble bigger pieces from smaller pieces
+> Combining smaller pieces into bigger pieces

 - Effortlessly assemble components in the same way a child assembles Legos